omar-bahaa/cloud-project/README.md

 Period: 2 months average for initialization + modifications

-Conttibutor: @MennaEwas
+#### Content
    1. The GUI contain 3 version so far.
    2. Each version contains a Readme file to explain how to run.
    3. The result of the GUI stored in 3 different json files.